nahidalam/NLPNotes/2_WordEmbedding.md

 >Now, backpropagation can be done, to correct the Input-Hidden weights (Your first matrix E) - these are the weights we really care about.
 That's because Matrix E can be used during Runtime (I think), perhaps being plugged as a first fully-connected layer into some Recurrent Neural Net.

 "

+### Why do we need two matrices W and W' in Word2Vec?
+In Word2Vec trainable model, there are two different weight matrix.
+The matrix 𝑊 from input-to-hidden layer and the matrix 𝑊′ from hidden-to-output layer.

+Referring to this article, I understand that the reason we have the matrix 𝑊′ is basically to compensate for the lack of activation function in the output layer.
+As activation function is not needed during runtime, there is no activation function in the output layer.
+But we need to update the input-to-hidden layer weight matrix 𝑊 through backpropagation to eventually reach to the word embedding most suitable for our usecase.
+So there is this weight matrix 𝑊′ in the output layer.

+But my question is why activation function is not needed during the runtime?
+Can anyone please explain?

 ### Why activation function is not needed during runtime at Word2Vec?
 https://datascience.stackexchange.com/questions/43447/why-activation-function-is-not-needed-during-the-runtime-of-an-word2vec-model